hotohoto/study-notes/ml/object-detection.md

 - recall
   - per object given an IOU threshold
 - F1
-  - a single point in a PR curve
+  - corresponds to a single point in a PR curve
   - a function of a threshold
 - AUC
   - area under a PR curve